-There are different types of appeals under this benefit program and the process differs depending on which type is involved.
-Benefit claims and appeals are handled by a Claim Administrator as described under "How to File a Claim and Appeals Procedures."
+There are two types of claims under this benefit program: eligibility claims and benefit claims.
+The claims and appeals process differ depending on which type of claim is involved (and, as described below, there is a different process for eligibility claims involving dependent verification).
+Benefit claims and appeals are handled by a Claim Administrator as described under "How to File a Claim and Appeals Procedures".
 This section details the process and timing around filing an eligibility claim or appeal.